C2DH/ranketwo-submissions/lessons/drafts/data.md

 <!--We can prepare simple tables to provide in a Need help? section like above-->

-> There are ethical considerations to take into account when we create data: this lesson will introduce you to [ethics and responsibilities](https://github.com/C2DH/ranketwo-submissions/blob/master/lessons/drafts/data-ethics.md)
+> There are ethical considerations to take into account when we create data: to know more, check this lesson that will introduce you to [ethics and responsibilities](https://github.com/C2DH/ranketwo-submissions/blob/master/lessons/drafts/data-ethics.md)

 ### Reading/viewing suggestions